 A 1981 graduate of Columbia Law School, Wachter was a James Kent Scholar and a Harlan Fiske Stone Scholar.
 He graduated magna cum laude and Beta Gamma Sigma from the Wharton School of the University of Pennsylvania in 1978 and is a member of the New York State Bar.
-His advisory and board of director roles include, but are not limited to, being trustee of California Governor Arnold Schwarzenegger’s blind trust and First Lady Maria Shriver’s blind trust; serving as a key advisor and strategist to Schwarzenegger’s 2003 and 2006 campaigns and transition teams; serving on the board of regents (2004–2016) for the University of California; seving as special advisor to the California Commission for Jobs and Economic Growth; and serving as chairman of the Austrian Holocaust Reparations Committee.
+His advisory and board-of-director roles include, but are not limited to, being trustee of California Governor Arnold Schwarzenegger and first lady Maria Shriver’s blind trusts; serving as a key advisor and strategist for Schwarzenegger’s 2003 and 2006 campaigns and transition teams; serving on the board of regents for the University of California (2004–2016); seving as special advisor to the California Commission for Jobs and Economic Growth; and serving as chairman of the Austrian Holocaust Reparations Committee.

 He currently sits on the board of directors for Ladder, a nutritional supplement company that he cofounded with Schwarzenegger, LeBron James, and Cindy Crawford.
 He also executive produces the award-winning show Survivor’s Remorse and the upcoming Muhammad Ali documentary What's My Name.